 Civil engineering is a popular and diverse degree program.
 It involves designing, constructing, and maintaining physical and naturally-built environments and infrastructures such as roads, bridges, dams, and buildings.
 Some common specializations within civil engineering include structural engineering, geotechnical engineering, transportation engineering, and water resource engineering.
 Students can also focus on specific materials or technologies, such as steel or sustainable design.

 Graduating in civil engineering means you are now a certified civil engineer.
-There are also many advantages of excelling in this area, such as:
+There are also many advantages of excelling in this area.
+So, these are the advantages of civil engineering:

 1. Civil engineers are always in demand